Should you choose a corporate or independent funeral director?

 Who owns the Australian funeral industry

-The Australian funeral industry is worth around $2 billion annually (IBISWorld).
+IBISWorld puts the Australian funeral directors, crematoria and cemeteries industry at $2.0 billion in 2026 (IBISWorld).
 A large number of small independent operators sit alongside a smaller number of corporate groups.

-These brands target different price points but share the same parent company, the same corporate infrastructure, and in many cases the same facilities.
+These brands sit at different price points but share the same parent company, the same corporate infrastructure, and in some cases the same facilities.

-Propel Funeral Partners is the second major publicly listed funeral company.
+Propel Funeral Partners is listed on the ASX under the ticker PFP and describes itself as the second largest private provider of death care services in Australia and New Zealand.
 It operates a large portfolio of acquired regional and metropolitan funeral businesses, many of which still trade under their original local names.

-Independent operators make up the remaining majority of the market by number of businesses, though not by revenue.
+Independent operators make up most of the businesses in the market by number.
 Most are family-owned, single-location or two-to-three-location operations.
 Some have served their community for decades.

 Different names, one owner